f18-os/file-transfer-AndreasMaeurer/file-transfer-lab/README.md

 ./fileServer.py

+[It works with or without the stammering proxy]

 [Your assignment is to write fileClient.py and fileServer.py which can transfer a file ("put") from a client to the server.
 Your programs should:]

     be in the file-transfer-lab subdir